airbnb/transformpy/README.md

  - `FunctionWrapperSinkPipe` : Wraps around functions to integrate them into the TransformPy pipeline as a sink.
  - `TeePipe` : Wraps around functions and `SinkPipe` subclasses to inspect the contents of a pipe without disturbing it. **This is very useful for debugging!
 Use as `Transform.tee`.**
  - `NestedPipe` : This applies a `TransformPipe` or `Transform` object to data one level deeper.
 This is useful when using clustering.
- - `FlattenPipe` : Suppresses one level of nesting.
+ - `UnnestPipe` : Suppresses one level of nesting.
 Useful if clustering/aggregation requires manual suppression of nesting.

 ### transformpy.pipes.hive ###
  - `HiveToDictInput` : reads in tab separated csv files in the HIVE format, and outputs a dictionary object per row.
 Fields are named according to the passed `fields` parameter.